lluque42/fdf/README.md

 will become the model_mx member of the object, which is the object member of fdf.

-In (2) the ????? function creates the array of uint32_t holding the color values.
-This is performed only once, when the model_mx member of the object is NULL, since it will be the same for any tesselation projection type.

-In (3) the fdf_get_edge() creates an array of edges, the later being a struct type that has two key members: start and end.
-Each represent the index in the vertex matrix of the starting vertex of the edge and the end vertex of the edge.
-Clearly, each edge (if not hidden) will become a line in the image.
+In (2) the fdf_get_edge() creates an array of edges, an edge is  a struct type that has four key members: start and end, and start_color and end_color.
+The start and end members represent the index in the vertex matrix of the starting vertex of the edge and the end vertex of the edge.
+The start_color and end_color members contain the uint32_t value of the color of the start and end vertex.
+Clearly, each edge (if not hidden) will become a line on the image.
-This is performed only once, when the model_mx member of the object is NULL, since it will be the same for any tesselation projection type.             <<<<<<<<<<<< Aquí es un buen sitio para poner start_color y end_color
+*The call to fdf_get_edge() is performed only once, when the model_mx member of the object is NULL, since the edge information (what point connects to another point and what colors should be used) will be the same for any tesselation projection type.*

-Both the vertex matrix column ????? index (1), the color array index (2), and the start/end members in the edges array indices (3) refer to the information of the same 3D vertex.
+Both the vertex matrix column index (1) and the start/end members in the edges array indices (3) refer to the information of the same 3D vertex.

+The next stages of the rendering process after tesselating the map consists of several succesive transformations from the vertex matrix for a stage to obtain the vertex matrix of the next stage.
+This vertex matrices are called spaces.
-The following transformation consist of succesively multiplying the previous vertex matrix (that represents the same points but in a particular space: he 3D object now placed in the world; the 3D object in the world but now from the point of view from the camera; or the 2D projection of the later to the screen) by different transformation matrices to generate a new vertex matrix of the new space.
+These transformations to "get" the object to one space to the next, consist of succesively multiplying the previous vertex matrix (that represents the same points but in a particular space: the 3D object now placed in the world;
+the 3D object in the world but now from the point of view from the camera;
+or the 2D projection of the later to the screen) by different transformation matrices (to rotate, translate, scale, project) to generate the new vertex matrix for the next space.

 #### 3D model space to world space transformation
 TODO